 5. Increased royalties for sales in select countries

 KDP and KDP Select authors can earn a 35% royalty on sales both in the US and internationally if their book is priced below $2.99, and 70% royalties on books priced above $2.99 in the US and other select countries.
 Only with KDP Select can authors earn a 70% royalty for sales in Brazil, Japan, Mexico, and India.

 Suffice it to say, Amazon offers some pretty enticing perks for enrolling in KDP Select.
 However, as with anything there is another side to the coin.
 Let’s take a look at why a self-publishing authors might want to cast a wider net.

 The primary reason for an author to go wide is so that they can list their book on as many e-retailers and library distributors as they want, in addition to selling and distributing it through their own author website.

 While Apple Books, Kobo, Barnes & Noble and Google Play are the main “competitors” to Amazon, there are literally hundreds more e-retailers and ebook distributors around the world.
 You can view them all in our complete guide to ebook distribution.

-But if these other distributors and retailers only represent under 20% of the market, should you really bother going wide, if it means missing out on all the incentives KDP Select offers to keep your exclusivity?
+But if these other distributors and retailers only represent under 20% of the market, should you really bother going wide, if it means missing out on all the incentives Amazon's Select program offers to keep your exclusivity?